sanpinnawala/torchcor/README.md

 - ⚙️ Support for a wide range of ionic models and conductivity heterogeneity
 - 🔧 Fully customizable model parameters for flexible experimentation and prototyping
 - 🎯 Accurate simulation of cardiac electrical activity for research and development
-- 📈 Generation of precise local activation time maps
+- 📈 Generation of precise local activation and repolarization time maps
 - 🩺 Simulation of clinically relevant 12-lead ECG signals through phie recovery (under testing)